 SITE / OBJECTIVE ACTION OUTCOME TARGET (Years) REPORTING / PUBLICITY Whole council area Raise local awareness of biodiversity.
 Gain local support for action.
 Ongoing Newsletter, social media, website, noticeboards Protect and support biodiversity Encourage suitable planting to support biodiversity.
 Connect & diversify habitats to meet the needs of a variety of wildlife species.
-Ongoing Mapping Recreation Ground / public open spaces Develop management plan for public open spaces Sympathetically maintain hedging and leave some areas close to hedges unmown.
-Only use pesticides where absolutely Sustain and enhance natural habitats.
+Ongoing Mapping Recreation Ground / public open spaces Develop management plan for public open spaces Sustain and enhance natural habitats. so w Newsletter, social media, website, noticeboards Sympathetically maintain hedging and leave some areas close to hedges unmown.
 Improved food sources and cover.
 Encourages insects.
 Reduce use of chemicals.
-5 years Ongoing Newsletter, social media, website, noticeboards necessary and only in ideal weather conditions.
-Work with Wem Area Climate Change Action to identify areas where long grass could be left or wildflower meadows created.
-Sustain and enhance natural habitats.
+Only use pesticides where absolutely necessary and only in ideal weather conditions.
+Work with Wem Area Climate Change Action to identify areas where long grass could be left or wildflower meadows Sustain and enhance natural habitats. created.
 Identify areas for additional tree planting and to replace trees that are removed.
 Sustain and enhance natural habitats.
 Floral Planters Contractors to use Peat free compost and no chemicals.
 The Built Ensure that planning consultations are considered against the requirements of the act Protecting/enhancing habitats Ongoing Landscape Encourage creation of hedgehog/small animal highways with permeable boundaries.
 Extending habitats.

-Increase Seek residents views on what they would Engagement/ownership of Ongoing community awareness of like to be done to conserve biodiversity within the town. biodiversity. biodiversity Raise awareness of the importance of gardens as habitats for wildlife, with possible actions highlighted in the Wemian magazine.
+Increase Seek residents views on what they would Engagement/ownership of Ongoing community like to be done to conserve biodiversity biodiversity. awareness of within the town. biodiversity Raise awareness of the importance of gardens as habitats for wildlife, with possible actions highlighted in the Wemian magazine.
 Promote biodiversity.
 Create a page on the town council website for photographs / information / links Promote biodiversity.
-Support Community Projects Support hedge/tree planting in any appropriate areas.
-Extending habitats.
-Work in partnership with the schools to develop young people's awareness of the environment around them.
+Support Support hedge/tree planting in any Extending habitats.
+Community appropriate areas.
+Projects Work in partnership with the schools to develop young people's awareness of the environment around them.
 Promote biodiversity.
 Consider events and offer volunteering opportunities to support biodiversity, working with local organisations.
 Promote biodiversity.